aneldev/dyna-ts-module-boilerplate/README.md

 **Dependency**, you have to `npm install -g node-inspector`.

-Call `npm run debug-build` to start the builder.
+Call `npm run debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run debug-inspector` to start and node-debug your app.
+Call `npm run debug-dev-inspector` to start and node-debug your app.

 You can close the devTools and this script will be called again to instantiate new devTools (changes in your code will be loaded at this point).

-Alternatively, can call `npm run debug-inspector-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.
+Alternatively, can call `npm run debug-dev-inspector-brk` (with -brk at the end) to place a breakpoint on startup of the app to catch early points.

 The debugger will start automatically (as web page) in your default browser.
 The debugger works **only** in Chrome.

 ### Run debug code

-Call `npm run debug-build` to start the builder.
+Call `npm run debug-dev-build` to start the builder.
 This builder watches your changes made in debug/ & src/ folders.

-Call `npm run run-debug-build` and will run you debug application on node.js.
+Call `npm run run-debug-dev-build` and will run you debug application on node.js.

 The built code, ready to run is under the `debug-ground/debug-dev-on-nodejs` path.